StegVerse-org/stegverse-demo-suite/README.md

 - governed artifacts unlock only after valid execution
 - the workflow progresses through admissible state transitions
 - the final system summary remains accessible after completion

+---

+## Why This Matters

+Although intentionally small, the demo models a pattern that can be extended to:

+- governed workflow orchestration
+- controlled document or data release
+- verifiable execution pipelines
+- decentralized compute and policy-bound runtime systems

+In that sense, the repository is not just a document demo.
+It is a compact illustration of how execution evidence can be used to govern system state.